ClusterHQ/flocker/docs/concepts/leases.rst

 Flocker Leases
 ==============

-This document describes a feature in Flocker known as “leases”.
 Leases prevent multiple applications from requesting the same dataset on different nodes at the same time.

 Requesting Leases